justlark/lark.gay/content/log/canonical-names.md

 government name, since that's what most people think of as their "canonical" name.

-But then I started connecting with new folks over Signal—joining various group chats for groups and events in my local area.
+But then I started connecting with new folks over Signal--joining various group chats for groups and events in my local area.
 I would go to these events and introduce myself as Lark, because that's what felt most appropriate.
 But I would then have to explain that my name is different on Signal.